tuan188/MGiGen/README.md

 ```

 ## 5. Create models from JSON:
-Copy the json to the pasteboard then run the command:
+Copy the json then run the command:

 ```
 $ igen json <Model_Name> [-p]